 Most Landlords in Florida file Evictions to remove non-paying Tenants.
-The Landlord can file the Eviction if the Tenant does not pay after the 3 day notice.
-If the Tenant does not respond, a Final Judgment will be entered.
-Thereafter, the Tenant is removed by the Sheriff.
+They can file the Eviction if the Tenant does not pay after the 3 day notice.
+If they do not respond, a Final Judgment will be entered.
+Thereafter, they are removed by the Sheriff if they do not leave.
 Most Landlords do not proceed to recover the past due rent.
-They simply want to reclaim possession of their property.
+They simply want to reclaim possession.

 By including the Damages Count, a Landlord saves time and money.
 If not included, a Small Claims Action will need to be filed.
 This can last 6 to 7 months.
-While a Landlord is owed the past due rent, it can be difficult to collect.
+While they are owed past due rent, it can be difficult to collect.
 Even if a Judgment is entered, collecting is difficult.
-When a Tenant is evicted, they usually do not provide the Landlord a Forwarding Address.
-Further, a Tenant may not have any assets.
+When they are evicted, they usually do not provide a Forwarding Address.
+Further, they may not have any assets.
 This can decrease the chances of collecting.

 Contact the Law Office of Brian P. Kowal, PA if you need to remove a non-paying Tenant.
 As Landlords can recover past rent that is owed to them, we employ strategies to collect.
 Our office is available 24 hours a day, 7 days a week and can be reached at (954) 990-7552.